Naples Grape Fest cancellation hits hard, but village sees tourism spike

-NAPLES, NY (WROC) “Yep, it’s kind of hard to stomach,” says Mike Joseph, Chairman of the Naples Grape Festival on the cancelation of the annual event.
+NAPLES, N.Y.
+(WROC) — “Yep, it’s kind of hard to stomach,” says Mike Joseph, Chairman of the Naples Grape Festival on the cancellation of the annual event.

 Joseph says this has been a strange 2020 for everyone, and a odd time for every festival.
 Like many celebrations this year, Naples called off their famous two-day feast and fair, which dates back to 1961.